eugenevdm/mobi-cleanse/readme.md

 `output` is the cleansed number.

 `state` can be `success`, `error`, or `warning` and `correction` will contain a human readable message if the operation succeeded or not.

+## Testing

+Some Browser and Unit tests are provided.

+Use `php artisan dusk` to perform the browser tests, and `vendor/phpunit/phpunit/phpunit` to perform the unit tests.

 ## To Do